Koa Switzerland Gmbh: Koa, an Ingredient From “Food Waste” Resources

 What is Koa’s vision?

-While Koa is currently focusing on rural areas in Ghana, this approach can of course be scaled up in all countries of the world where the cocoa fruit grows.
+While Koa is currently focusing on rural areas in Ghana, this approach can of course be scaled up in all countries around the world where the cocoa fruit grows.
 At the same time, the idea can be applied to other raw materials, such as the coffee fruit.
-About 60 billion tons of fruit flesh are thrown away there every year.
+Around 60 billion tons of fruit pulp are thrown away there every year.
 This pulp also contains many vitamins and nutrients.